St Ives, Cambridgeshire: Origin: Slepe and Ivo

 St Ives was founded on the north bank of the wide River Great Ouse between Huntingdon and Ely, probably in the fifth or sixth century CE.
 There had been some Roman activity in the area, but the settlement that became St Ives originated in Anglo-Saxon times.
 It developed because it was possible to ford the river there; any more easterly crossing point would not have been practicable.
 The settlement was originally known as "Slepe", implying a muddy area.
 At that time and later, the area was virtually one large forest.

 Little and Werba, writing in 1974, stated that "The site of the ford, of which a trace remains at the bottom of Church Street, was well upstream of the present bridge".
-This point if view is supported by the foundation of a Saxon church at the location of the present All Saints Church, suggesting that this was then the centre of the settlement.
+This point of view is supported by the foundation of a Saxon church at the location of the present All Saints Church, suggesting that this was then the centre of the settlement.
 Burn-Murdoch, writing in 2009 argues that the straight track that became London Road "leads straight to the river bank and so must have been going to a river crossing of some kind... so the Saxon river crossing was probably either a ford or a ferry" at the location of the present-day bridge...
 Upstream at Slepe itself the river is deep and narrow with a muddy bottom, making it very difficult to ford..."
 He continues, "Crossing the river at Slepe [would have been] only half the battle: you also need to get across the wide expanse of the flood plain.
 The meadows on the south side of the river still flood regularly and are then impassable for days or weeks afterwards because of the mud left on them..." and there is no evidence of a Saxon causeway there.

 Whatever the exact location of the ford, Slepe became important as it was the lowest convenient crossing of the River Great Ouse; it was an important waypoint for traffic between the Eastern Counties and London.
 River traffic too developed, although navigation on the river was difficult until major improvements were made much later, in the 17th century.